Value stream analytics

 • Select a Start event and a Stop event.

-5. To add another stage, select Add another stage.
+5. To add another stage, select Add a stage.

 6. To re-order the stages, select the up or down arrows.